-6. It is recommended that all members of a club sport have a complete physical exam prior to participation in club activities.
+6. It is recommended that all members of a sports club have a complete physical exam prior to participation in club activities.
 It may be advantageous to have club members complete a Sports Club Medical History & Insurance Form (See APPENDIX F).
 This form should be kept with the team at all practices and competitions.

 Insurance